espressif/esp-jumpstart/docs/en/firmwareupgrade.rst

 The Code
 --------

-Now let’s check the code for actually performing the firmware upgrade.
+Now let's check the code for actually performing the firmware upgrade.

 .. code:: c

         esp_http_client_config_t config = {
             .url = url,
-            .cert_pem = (char *)upgrade_server_cert_pem_start,
+            .crt_bundle_attach = esp_crt_bundle_attach,
         };
         esp_err_t ret = esp_https_ota(&config);

 -  The *esp\_http\_client\_config\_t* structure is used to define the OTA upgrade source.
-This includes the URL that should be upgraded from, and also the CA certificate for validating the server from which the upgrade should be fetched.
-Please note that it is quite critical to ensure the validation of the CA certificate as mentioned in the Section :ref:`sec_security\_first`.
+This includes the URL that should be upgraded from.
+For server certificate validation, this implementation uses ESP-IDF's built-in certificate bundle (*esp_crt_bundle_attach*) instead of embedding individual CA certificates.
+This provides automatic validation for most common certificate authorities.

 -  The API *esp\_https\_ota()* is then executed which initiates the firmware upgrade.
 When the firmware upgrade process is successful (or fails), this API returns with the appropriate error code.

--  By default, we have added the GitHub’s CA certificate for the firmware upgrade URL.
+-  By default, the certificate bundle includes certificates for most common certificate authorities, including GitHub.
 This makes it easy for you to host your upgrade image on GitHub and try out the upgrades.
-Ideally, you will install the CA certificate of the appropriate server from where you will download the upgrade image.

 Send Firmware Upgrade URL
 -------------------------